Mortal Kombat: Legacy and cultural impact

 In 2012, Tobias said: "If you look at any other pop culture phenomenon—like if you look at the Teenage Mutant Ninja Turtles, for instance—it became popular at the time right around when Mortal Kombat became popular, and it had its highs and lows, and here they are once again talking about a major motion picture.
 That's because of its place in pop culture.
 It's always there for someone to pick up, polish off, blow the dust off of it, and re-release it.
 And Mortal Kombat will always be that way.
 It'll be around 50 years from now."

+Popular music artists, particularly in the rap and hip-hop genres, have made numerous references to Mortal Kombat and its characters in their songs.
+In Wale and Rihanna's hit 2013 song called "Bad (Remix)," for example, Wale says "you try and play Sub-Zero, I be Scorpion, pshh get over here today" in reference to Scorpion's iconic "get over here!" catchphrase.
+In Nicki Minaj's song "Miami" from her 2018 album called "Queen," she refers to herself as a made-up guest character in the line "Mortal Kombat, ninja Nicki, who ya pick is?"

+Mortal Kombat crossover content, mainly from earlier games of the series, was also included in the second season of the sixth chapter of the online battle royale game Fortnite Battle Royale, which runs on a version of the Unreal Engine that also powers NetherRealm's Mortal Kombat games.
+At the beginning of this season, cosmetics based on the character Sub-Zero were available to unlock on the highest levels of the season's battle pass and his abilities could be obtainable as floor loot during a match.
+Midway through the season, three stages from the first two games in the series were added to the game's map to visit (The Living Forest, The Pit and The Dead Pool), with the opportunity to battle Scorpion as a boss and collect his abilities to use in battle during a match.
+At the same time, cosmetics for Scorpion, Kitana and Raiden, as well as some emotes based on the series, were released for purchase in the in-game shop.
+The series' trademark graphic violence was omitted in the crossover to maintain the upbeat visual style, audience accessibility and Teen ESRB rating of Battle Royale.

 Competitive play

-Fighting games have been a popular genre among tournaments since the late 90s.
+Fighting games have been a popular genre among tournaments since the late 1990s.
 Mortal Kombat has its place in some of the world's biggest fighting game tournaments including Evo and Combo Breaker, as well as many local and online tournaments around the world.
 Since the 2011 Mortal Kombat game was released, the game has been one of the most popular games at these events.
 Between 2014 and 2017, the game was mostly absent from the tournament scene, due to NetherRealm Studios being focused on their Injustice series as their top priority; Mortal Kombat games returned to Combo Breaker in 2018.